Cuban Missile Crisis: The Aftermath: Campaigns

 Anglo-American Alliance: This consists of the surviving elements of the United States and the United Kingdom.
-Retreating from the wasteland of Europe, the alliance invades Yugoslavia and Burma to capture vital resources, then invading Spain to funnel the resources through Gibraltar, now occupied by the Europeans.
-By the end of the war the Anglo-American alliance settle in South America, Southern Africa and Australia.
-Numerically inferior to the USSR and China, the alliance boasts the strongest navy in game, referenced by their dynamic global campaign.
+Retreating from the wasteland of Europe, the alliance invades Yugoslavia and Burma to capture vital resources, then invades Spain to funnel the resources through Gibraltar, now occupied by the Europeans.
+By the end of the war the Anglo-American alliance settles in South America, Southern Africa and Australia.
+Numerically inferior to the USSR and China, the alliance boasts the strongest navy in the game, referenced by their dynamic global campaign.

 European Alliance: Headed primarily by France and a reunited Germany, this campaign revolves around slowing the Soviet invasion of Europe, assisting Sweden and the other Nordic countries as well as Italy, before relocating to the Iberian Peninsula to assist the evacuation of civilians to West Africa, where the Europeans eventually settle, but with the least amount of territory at the end of the game.

 USSR: Boasting enormous manpower and resources, the Soviets are arguably one of the strongest factions in game.
 Beginning in Eastern Europe, the Soviets crush straggling European forces in Soviet territory, most of which is marred by the nuclear exchange.
 Pushing to Belgium and France, the Soviets complete the invasion of Europe, defeating the European Alliance there as well as the Anglo-Americans in Yugoslavia.
-A surprise attack by China in Siberia is subsequently dealt with afterwards.
+A surprise attack by China in Siberia is subsequently dealt with.
 In order to relocate to friendly Egypt, the Soviets engage Arab-Israeli forces to open up a corridor.
-The Soviets settle in Eastern Africa and Middle East.
+The Soviets settle in Eastern Africa and the Middle East.

 China: Arguably the weakest faction in-game, the Chinese initially side with the Soviet Union and conduct air strikes on US bases in the Philippines.
 The US retaliates by destroying Beijing with nuclear weapons, killing many members of the Politburo, including Mao himself.
 A revolution occurs against Mao's loyalists, with the player commanding revolutionary troops against them.
 The revolutionaries succeed, and proceed to invade Siberia to acquire resources as well as Vietnam and Southern China, defeating both the Anglo-Americans and Europeans there.
 China settles eventually in Indochina and Indonesia, as well as the islands in the Pacific Ocean.